PallaviDule/DSA-specific/src/pattern.md

  *Recursion & Divide and Conquer* → Solve complex problems by breaking them down
  *Dynamic Programming* → Optimize overlapping subproblems (Fibonacci, Knapsack)
  *Graph Traversal (DFS/BFS)* → Explore graphs, trees, and shortest paths

-## *What Are Problem-Solving Patterns?*
-A *pattern* is a *general approach or strategy* that can be applied to solve multiple problems efficiently.

 ### 1. Sliding Window Pattern
 The *Sliding Window* pattern is used for *problems involving contiguous sequences* in an array or string.
 Instead of using *nested loops (O(n²)), we use a **window that slides* through the data in *O(n)* time.